What Is Avoidant Personality Disorder?

 Instead of giving you an extreme example.
 Let me give you a mild example.

-There are a lot of people who fear to come in a relationship because of the bitter experiences.
+There are a lot of people who fear to come in a relationship because of the bitter experiences from their past relationships.
 They have become incapable of giving a commitment to their partners.
 Within themselves, they have made a conclusion that relationships and pain are synonymous.

-Who am I to tell a person to start or stop a person doing something?
+Who am I to tell a person to start or stop doing something?
 We all are educated enough to know the consequences of it.

 I am not against alcohol or anything else.
 But I am certainly against, cowardice.
 As a true friend, I don’t want you to be called a coward.

 Majority of people uses alcohol or drugs to run away from their problems instead of facing it.